Sogndal Municipality: General information

-Sogndal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-The original municipality was identical to the Sogndal parish (prestegjeld) with the sub-parishes (sokn) of Stedje, Norane, and Kaupanger.
+The parish of Sogndal was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+The original municipality was identical to the Church of Norway's Sogndal prestegjeld with the parishes (sokn) of Stedje, Norane, and Kaupanger.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, the Tingstad area (population: 5) was transferred from Leikanger Municipality to Sogndal Municipality.

-On 1 January 2000, the sub-parish of Fjærland was transferred from Balestrand Municipality to Sogndal because of the completion of the Frudal Tunnel which connected the previously isolated area of Fjærland to Sogndal rather than Balestrand.
+On 1 January 2000, the parish of Fjærland was transferred from Balestrand Municipality to Sogndal Municipality after the completion of the Frudal Tunnel was built which connected the previously isolated area of Fjærland to Sogndal rather than Balestrand.

-On 1 January 2020, a major municipal merger took place.
-Sogndal Municipality (population: 8,191) was merged with Leikanger Municipality (population: 2,331) and most of Balestrand Municipality (except for the Nesse area which was merged into Høyanger Municipality) to form a much larger municipality called Sogndal.
+Historically, this municipality was part of the old Sogn og Fjordane county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).
+Also on that date, a major municipal merger took place.
+Sogndal Municipality (population: 8,191) was merged with Leikanger Municipality (population: 2,331) and most of Balestrand Municipality (except for the Nesse area which was merged into Høyanger Municipality) to form a much larger Sogndal Municipality.
 On the same date the administrative centre was moved from Sogndalsfjøra to Hermansverk.
-Also on that date, the municipality became part of the newly created Vestland county after Sogn og Fjordane and Hordaland counties were merged.